CoderForGood/coderforgood.github.io/usa/Washington.md

-# Washington State Overall is a great state for Software Engineers to Live and Work.
+# Washington is a great state for Software Engineers to Live and Work.

-Washington state is a very good state for software development engineers to live in.
+Washington state is a very good state for software development engineers to live in and work from.

+# Washington state has a thriving tech hub.
+Washington state also sees growing its own tech sector as part of its own growth.

+This is largely in part because of the large tech hub composed of the Seattle, Tacoma, and Redmond Triangle, As the state has learned over time that it is in its own best interests to promote the fair hiring of software engineers to assure healthy tech companies that employ them fairly and ethically, in a sustainable way.

 ## Washington state is a two party consent state.